andy8radshaw/sei-group-project-3/README.md

 ### **Blockers:**
 One of the main blockers for this project was the mapbox-GL popups in that they would not show in front of all other pins once selected.
 I tried multiple options to get this working on day 8 including -  adding a new class to the selected pin which would increase the z-index however, this didn't work because of the positioning of the elements.
 I also tried using :before and :after in CSS but again, this failed to work.
 Unfortunately it was too late in the day to get this working correctly and I have had the idea for V2 of the app to try to slice the selected hike from the array and pop it back onto the end thus causing a re-render of the page but with the hike at the front as it will be last in the list...

-another blocker, and this is more of a general blocker than a code blocker, would be the sometimes lacking in communication between team members.
+Another blocker, and this is more of a general blocker than a code blocker, would be the sometimes lacking in communication between team members.
 Due to one of the team being located in a completely different time-zone, it was often hard to keep track of where we were all at and if there were any problems occuring.
 For example, on day 8 which we had put aside for cleaning up and styling - the Groups section was having issues that myeslf and Purvi, weren't aware of because of this lack of communication.
 I believe communication between team members is a crucial aspect of programming during a project, especially in this early stage of our programming careers.

 If we had clearer communiction we would have been able to help reign in the amount of features being added to the groups section, help with fixing bugs and make sure that upon deployment we were all together finished as a team.